Skip to main content

 This is because a = 42 assigns 42 to a and the whole assignment expression evaluates to the value being assigned.

-In a = b = 43 we assign the result of evaluating b = 43 to a, this equivalent expression may be easier to understand: a = (b = 43).
+In a = b = 43, we assign the result of evaluating b = 43 to a.
+This equivalent expression may be easier to understand: a = (b = 43).

-In our code we use this trick to reuse variables and update their value in places where we can also use the value being assigned.
+In our code, we use this trick to reuse variables and update their value in places where we can also use the value being assigned.
+It also allows us to have our compiler in a single expression, avoiding the need for curly braces, semicolons and return statements.

 let c2 = (b, l) => {